Olympic Tower: Condominiums

 As of October 2019, Olympic Tower has 229 condominium units.
 When the building was constructed, it had 230 apartments on the top 30 stories.
 The condominium entrance was on 51st Street, just west of the entrance to the atrium on that side.
 The residential stories start at floor 22 and cover 16000 ft2 on average.

-They are arranged with up to eight apartments to a floor, most with one or two bedrooms.
+There are up to eight apartments to a floor, most with one or two bedrooms.
 The apartments contain full-height windows and 9 ft ceilings.
 The designs of the rooms are relatively simple and, because the full-height windows did not allow mechanical systems to be embedded in the facade, each apartment has central ventilation.
-Many of the apartments are oriented so their living rooms faced the Hudson River to the west as well as the East River to the east.
-When Olympic Tower opened, its condominiums were described by an Associated Press writer as "very European in concept", as most bathrooms had bidets and a hallman delivered mail directly to each apartment.
+Many of the apartments' living rooms face the Hudson River to the west as well as the East River to the east.
+When Olympic Tower opened, its condominiums had bidets, which were not common in U.S. residences.
+An Associated Press writer called the condos "very European in concept", as most bathrooms had bidets and a hallman delivered mail directly to each apartment.
+Many of the condos retain their original appliances and designs, while other units have been renovated over the years to match residents' preferences.

 The top two floors contain four duplexes with the only fireplaces in the entire building.
 One of the duplexes was occupied by Adnan Khashoggi and was built with its own swimming pool, as well as five bedrooms, six bathrooms, indoor gardens, a 300-seat catering kitchen, a ballroom, and a sauna.
 Another duplex contains a living room facing north and west, a dining room, a butler's pantry, a kitchen, a private elevator, four bedrooms, and a sauna.
 The penthouse apartments were the highest in the world when Olympic Tower was completed, although the uninhabited domes of the Waldorf Astoria New York were slightly taller.

 Amenities for the residential portion of the building included a health club, newsstand, sauna, and wine cellar.
 The residential section also has a fitness center and bicycle parking.
 When it opened, Olympic Tower had security guards at every entrance, as well as intrusion alarms connected to a computer.
 The tower also had a high number of service staff, including a doorman, hallman, elevator operators, maids, and three concierges, as well as 24/7 dry cleaning and room service.
+The concierges could speak multiple languages, resolve residents' issues quietly, and even reportedly book yachts and helicopters for residents on short notice.
 One of the first managers of Olympic Tower said of the concierge service: "We run this more like a hotel than a residence."